 Jonathan Rauch is one of the country’s most versatile and original writers on government, public policy, and gay marriage, among other subjects.
-A guest scholar at the Brookings Institution in Washington, he is the author of five books and many articles and has received the magazine industry’s two leading prizes—the National Magazine Award (the industry’s equivalent of the Pulitzer Prize) and the National Headliner Award.
+A senior fellow of the Brookings Institution in Washington and contributing editor of The Atlantic, he is the author of six books and many articles and has received the magazine industry’s two leading prizes — the National Magazine Award (the industry’s equivalent of the Pulitzer Prize) and the National Headliner Award.
 Major topics of his writing and speeches include:

-Why government does—and doesn’t—work, the subject of his book Government’s End: Why Washington Stopped Working
+Why America’s politics and government are in such trouble, the subject of his bestselling Atlantic cover article “How American Politics Went Insane” and his book Government’s End: Why Washington Stopped Working

 Freedom of speech and thought, the subject of his book Kindly Inquisitors: The New Attacks on Free Thought

-Jon takes pride in being a thoughtful, dynamic, and well prepared speaker, focused on giving sponsors outstanding value for money and communicating important and often counterintuitive ideas to his audiences.
-His most recent major speech, the keynote address for the American Academy of Home Care Physicians, was rated as “phenomenal” by the sponsor.
-Other sponsor reactions:
+Jon takes pride in being a thoughtful, dynamic, and well prepared speaker, focused on giving sponsors outstanding value for money and communicating important and often counterintuitive ideas to his audiences in a direct, personal way.
+His keynote speech for the American Academy of Home Care Physicians was rated as “phenomenal” by the sponsor.

 “America is built on the willingness to explore, not ignore, our disagreements about crucially important issues.
 As a Christian ministry that strongly advocates traditional man/woman marriage, Summit Ministries desires to engage in fruitful dialogue with those who disagree.
 Jonathan Rauch agreed to meet with our staff, donors and assembled Christian activists to make the case for same-sex marriage.
 His presentation was clear, compelling, and honest.
 It helped our group move beyond a ‘agreeing to disagree’ mindset to dig into the key issues, underlying assumptions, and future implications of the civil unions and same-sex marriage debate.”
 (Jeff Myers, Ph.D., President, Summit Ministries)